We partner with you to make lives better through holistic care

 That time came when Dottie retired from U-M in 2008, and Hope’s executive director asked if she would consider joining Hope’s board.
 Dottie’s love for the Lord and desire to do volunteer work for a Christian non-profit led her to accept the invitation.
 When not carrying out her duties as Board Secretary, Dottie may often be found serving at two area churches—Ann Arbor Christian Reformed and Knox Presbyterian.

-Jennifer Baird – Jen is currently the CEO of Accio Energy, Inc., a company involved in wind energy generation.
-She also leads Sonetics Ultrasound, Inc., an early-stage medical ultrasound company that she co-founded.
+Jennifer Baird – Jen is a serial entrepreneur who has led several Michigan-based healthcare technology startups.
+Currently, she is the Founder and CEO of Fifth Eye Inc., a company developing software that performs analytics on patient data.
 Earlier in her career, Jen worked in the fields of commercial banking, technology development, and life science research.
 She received her MBA from the Kellogg Graduate School of Management and a BA degree from the University of Michigan.

 Jen considers it a privilege to serve on Hope’s board.
 She notes that “God’s passion for serving the poor is a Biblical imperative, and Hope Clinic is a place where patients/clients, volunteers, and staff all come together in such a wonderful way to promote health, wholeness, and dignity for all involved.”
 Jen is a member of 242 Community Church.